space1panda/playing_python/README.md

 # Playing Python
-## Random solutions with Python 3.
+## Random solutions with Python 3+

-The easy scripts are ones done with 1 module;
+- The clean scripts are ones done without any additional libraries;

-The medium scripts are ones requiring more than 1 module;
+- The libs scripts are ones done with the usage of outter libraries;

-The hard scripts are ones requiring working withing a framework (e.g. django)
+- The frame scripts are ones done withing a framework (e.g. django)